n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (always emit declaration files)

-We now control how Typescript emits the output.
+We now control how TypeScript emits the output.
 We also specify a path to our types in `package.json`:

 ```json
 {